nliulab/seeBias/CaseStudy1_Recidivism_Prediction.md

 ### Prepare data

-Use subset of COMPAS data for Caucasian and African American.
+Use subset of COMPAS data for White and Black individuals.
 Exclude race and sex from the prediction model.

 ``` r
 dat <- compas %>% filter(Ethnicity %in% c("Caucasian", "African_American"))